 What is a no notice resignation letter?

-A no notice resignation letter is a formal written notification from an employee to their employer stating their intention to resign from their position immediately, without providing the standard notice period.
+A no notice resignation letter is a formal written notice from an employee stating their intention to resign immediately, without serving the standard notice period.
+It records the departure and keeps the exit professional.

-When should I consider using a no notice resignation letter?
+When should I use a no notice resignation letter?

-Are there any legal considerations for a no notice resignation?
+Are there legal considerations for resigning without notice?

 What should I include in a no notice resignation letter?